2808118/ml_ai/index.md

 # See: https://jekyllrb.com/docs/themes/#overriding-theme-defaults
 #
 layout: home
+title: Welcome to My Machine Learning Blog
+list_title: Latest Posts
 ---

-# Welcome to The Art of Machine Learning

 In a world where technology and creativity converge, machine learning stands as a testament to humanity's boundless curiosity and ingenuity.
 It is not just a science of algorithms and data but an art form—a canvas where mathematics meets imagination, and where the boundaries of human understanding are continually redefined.